 Although most of us assume that a motor vehicle accident is our fault, there can also be another very hazardous factor at play: dangerous roads.
 When several accidents consistently occur in the same location, it is likely that there may be a flaw in the road’s construction and condition.

 Dangerous roads can cause accidents in the area that you are driving, but it can also be a dangerous road elsewhere that affects you, such as a bridge collapse.
 These cases can be daunting since the government would be liable.
 But we will discuss your options and how you can still recover from the accident.

-At Agruss Law Firm, LLC, our car accident lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, our car accident lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured on a dangerous road, contact our office today for a free consultation.

 Types of Dangerous Road Conditions

 Dangerous roads do not only encompass the roads that we drive on, but it also includes features of the road that we drive past or around.
 Some common conditions of dangerous roads include the following:

 - Harsh or improperly placed speed bumps or curbs

 - Excessively icy, wet, or snowy roads

 - Lack of traffic control signals such as stop signs or traffic lights